tkodimac/power_memory_java/README.md

 ### Future Features
 - Implement a timer to track the time taken to complete the game
 - Add different difficulty levels with varying grid sizes
+- Addition of an image style for cards to increase the visibility and feel.
+- Adding a function to stop timer once all the cards have been matched.
+- A game log chart for best time record of completion.
+- Add custom 404 page

 ## Technologies Used
 ### Languages Used